VI. ON DEPRECIATION

 V. The Economic Limit (Tainter’s Law)

 Anthropologist Joseph Tainter argued that societies collapse when the marginal cost of complexity exceeds the marginal return.
-In a robotic economy: if 51% of the fleet is required to maintain the other 49%, the system hits the “Maintenance Singularity.”
+In a robotic economy: if 51% of the fleet (the exact threshold depends on fleet complexity and failure rates; 51% is illustrative) is required to maintain the other 49%, the system hits the “Maintenance Singularity.”
 Growth stops, and the economy becomes a closed loop of machines keeping machines alive, with humans living off the shrinking margin.

 Visual Models